 Contrary to what you may think, a chicken tractor isn’t motorized nor does it have any resemblance to a tractor at all.
 It is a floorless portable coop.
 The reason it has been termed as a tractor is because it can be easily moved from one place to the other.
 Since it doesn’t have a built in floor, their waste goes directly to your garden as fertilizer!
 Talk about efficiency right?
 There’s no need to constantly clean the coop, because it is basically self-cleaning.
 These are easy inexpensive chicken coops designed for small or large spaces.

-It’s easy to purchase at your local farm supply store and much easier to build.
+It’s easy to purchase at your local farm supply store, is one of the best chicken coop kits to buy and very easy to build.
 The only disadvantage to this kind of coop is that you can only keep a small flock due to its size.

 Similar to the chicken tractor, a pastured pen is moveable.
 However it is larger in size that usually measures about 10 by 10 by 2 feet.
 The purpose of this type of coop is to allow movement for a bigger flock and provide them with fresh grass.
 Ideally, they should be moved at least once every day.